openmason/handy/README.md

   * getType
     * arguments
       1. object - for which type to be determined
-    * returns - type of the object in lowercase ('number', 'array', 'object ...)
+    * returns - type of the object in lowercase ('number', 'array', 'object', 'regex' ...)

             var handy = require('handy');
             var xyz = [1,2,3];